Connect with us

 • Performance bonds – which compel the contractor to follow to quality guidelines set out in the project’s contract.

-• Maintenance (warranty) bonds – which protect the project owner from poor workmanship for a period of time after the work is done.
+• Maintenance (warranty) bonds – which protect the project owner from poor workmanship for a while after the work is done.

 3. Contractor license bonds